Georges034302/acc-cloud-wil-demo/README.md

-# acc-cloud-wil-demo
+# Course Guide

-This guide provides a week-by-week overview of the `Cloud Computing` IATD course, focusing on Azure cloud skills.
+This guide provides a week-by-week overview of the `Advanced Cloud Computing` IATD course, focusing  Azure cloud services.
 Each week includes hands-on scripts, instructions, and best practices for working with Azure.

-## Course Overview
+---

 <details>
-  <summary>Week 1: Azure Virtual Machines Overview</summary>
+  <summary>Week 1: Shell Scripts and VM Setup</summary>

-  In Week 1, you will learn how to deploy and manage Azure Virtual Machines (VMs).
-This includes understanding the basics of Azure compute resources, creating and configuring VMs, setting up networking and security, and deploying a simple web server to host your application.

-  **Key topics covered:**
-  - Introduction to Azure Virtual Machines
+  Learn how to provision and configure Azure Virtual Machines using shell scripts.
-  - Resource groups and region selection
-  - Virtual network and subnet configuration
+  Key topics include:
+  - Setting up environment variables for Azure resources
+  - Creating and configuring resource groups, virtual networks, and VMs
-  - Network security groups (NSGs) and firewall rules
+  - Managing network security groups and firewall rules
-  - Creating and connecting to a VM using SSH
+  - Connecting to your VM via SSH
-  - Installing and configuring a web server on the VM
   - Uploading project files to your VM

-  By the end of this week, you will have hands-on experience provisioning a VM in Azure, securing it, and deploying a basic web application.

 </details>

 <details>